rust-lang/rust/doc/tutorial.md

 This usage of traits is similar to Haskell type classes.

-## Casting to a trait type and dynamic method dispatch
+## Trait objects and dynamic method dispatch

 The above allows us to define functions that polymorphically act on values of a single unknown type that conforms to a given trait.